Robert Cardillo, Director

 technology company which crowdsources data collection from users in over 100 countries.
 Previously, he was on the executive management team at a company which specialized in machine learning for remote sensing, technology advisor to a private equity firm, and a management consultant at a global consulting firm serving commercial businesses and government entities focused on implementing change.
 Read More »

-Dustin Gard-Weiss is currently the Associate Director for Functional Management and Director of the Geospatial Intelligence (GEOINT) Enterprise Office at the National Geospatial-Intelligence Agency (NGA), positions he has held since October 2015.
+Dustin Gard-Weiss is the Associate Director for Enterprise at the National Geospatial-Intelligence Agency (NGA).
 He is charged with executing GEOINT Functional Management on behalf of Director, NGA, as the GEOINT Functional Manager and DoD GEOINT Manager, and is responsible for leading and overseeing the National System for Geospatial Intelligence (NSG) and the Allied System for Geospatial Intelligence (ASG).
 Read More »